 The Department of Geography strives to equip students with essential skills to be able to go out into the world as confident, informed and responsible citizens with the knowledge required to create a sustainable future in local, national and global contexts.
 Geography itself refers to writing about the world, and has its origins in Ancient Greek (geo meaning earth and graphy meaning to write).

 In geography, students will engage in a quest to understand how the earth and its resources interact, whilst applying these ideas to a broad and balanced range of geographical case studies.
-Lessons at Armfield Academy will encompass a range of styles with students being transported to other parts of the world as passport control in Thailand or as researchers in the Amazon rainforest, for example.
-Geography seeks to understand where things are found, why they are there, and how they develop and change over time.
+Lessons at Armfield Academy will develop a range of different skills, with students being transported to other parts of the world whilst understanding where things are found, why they are there, and how they develop and change over time.
 Students will also explore technological advances within field settings and hone their ability to apply this knowledge to a wide range of contexts both within geography and across the whole-school curriculum.

-The structured and sequential learning journey of students in geography, alongside the high expectations of staff within the department, will ignite their inner passion and inspire their ability to make lasting and permanent change for future generations.
-All students will be encouraged to become reflective and responsible global citizens with an awareness of place and space in relation to the rapidly evolving world around them.
-In this way, geography aims to empower students to ‘go beyond the limits of their personal experience’ (M. Enser, Powerful Geography, 2021) in order to achieve this.
+The structured and sequential learning journey of students in geography, alongside the high expectations of staff within the department, will ignite their inner passion and inspire their ability to make lasting and permanent change for future generations in all potential career avenues.
+All students will be encouraged to become reflective and responsible global citizens with an awareness of place and space in relation to the rapidly evolving world around them and geography will help students to ‘go beyond the limits of their personal experience’ (Enser, Powerful Geography, 2021) to be the very best that they can be.

 EYFS: In EYFS, students will begin their geography journey at Armfield Academy by drawing upon their own experiences of the world around them.
 Students will begin to explore the key features of their own lives, and that of other groups in other parts of the world.
 Students will also begin to use maps to help them to understand the wider world and develop a rudimentary sense of place and space.